10 Organizing Tasks You Need to Do Daily

 9. Clean Off your Computer Desktop

-Don’t let files clutter up your virtual workspace.
-Use these tips to help you organize your computer desktop in 5 minutes or less.
+If you don’t yet have a system for organizing your digital life, start with these tips to help you organize your computer desktop in 5 minutes or less.

 And while you are it, this is how to organize your desk at home or at work, too.